BallotReady/api-documentation/README.md

 **Parameters:**

-      state - state the election takes place in start_at - the start date of queried elections in the search requests end_at - the end date of queried elections in the search requests updated_at - timestamp of record udpate
+      state - state the election takes place in end_at - the end date of queried elections in the search request updated_since - beginning timestamp of record updates in the search request

 **Request Syntax:**